 Introduction

-The technological evolution of sequencing platforms has progressed rapidly since the completion of the Human Genome project via Sanger sequencing methods \citep{lander2001initial,sanger1977dna}.
-Modern high-throughput sequencing (HTS) approaches post-Sanger era have superseded this standard ten-fold, allowing for a greater number of variants to be sequenced across the whole-genome by employing "shotgun sequencing" approaches which perform mass fragmentation/amplification upon a target sequence \citep{lengauer2007bioinformatics,pabinger2014survey}.

-The raw sequence FASTA reads produced by these HTS platforms are aligned to a specific version of the NCBI reference sequence and collated into a Binary Alignment Map (BAM) where variants of interest can then be individually "called" to form a Variant Call Format (VCF) file of novel or known variants conforming to a specific variant database (dbSNP) \citep{li2009sequence,danecek2011variant}.

-BAM and VCF data are orthogonally related, with the former storing horizontal stretches of FASTA sequence reads aligned unevenly on top of one another forming "pile ups", and the latter taking vertical cross-sections of these pileups at specific loci to form a variant call; e.g. a vertical-section of a pileup of interest numbering n reads of one nucleobase and n reads of a different nucleobase can be reported as a high quality heterozygous variant with a total read depth of 2 for large n.

-\fig{fig:pileup}{images/keep/pileup.jpg}

-{Visualization of a BAM file using Golden Helix Genome Browser. (a) Read depth representing the amount of reads that have been aligned to the reference sequence (c) for each bp.
-The pile-up (b) shows each read in the given region.
-The red column indicates a single variant, with summarized variant properties shown in table (d).}

-The VCF specification was designed for the 1000 Genomes project to produce a robust format that could house the many samples often sequenced under the same batch.
-The format is flexible with annotations, where additional fields can be outlined in the header and adhered to in the body of the data \citep{danecek2011variant}.
+Sanger sequencing has been the major sequencing method for DNA since it was created by Frederic Sanger in 1977.
+The biggest symbol of this being the Human Genome project finished in 2001 (Lander et al., 2001).
+The limitations of the Sanger sequencer (maximal read lengths being less than 1000 bp, high cost, long experimental set up times, high DNA concentration requirements), has created a drive in the demand for new technologies to develop (Ansorge, 2009; Mardis, 2008).
+This resulted various novel sequencing technologies to emerge, named as High-Throughput Sequencing (HTS).
+Due to the exponentially decreasing price and increasing quality of sequenced base pairs, HTS is the leading technology in genome sequencing techniques (Lengauer, 2007).

+The processing of data after sequencing can be categorized into 3 distinct steps: quality assessment of the raw data, read alignment to a reference genome and variant calling (Pabinger et al., 2014).
+The quality assessment of the raw reads most commonly is stored in FASTQ format.
+After reads have been processed to meet a confident quality standard, they are aligned to the reference genome and stored into a BAM (binary alignment map) file. a follow-up process takes place known as variant calling.
+One of the most widely used formats to store variants is the variant call format (VCF) initially developed for the 1000 Genome Project, but which quickly became a standardized format worldwide, adopted by other projects such as UK10K, dbSNP, NHLBI Exome Project, and others.
+It stores sequence variation, including SNPs, InDels (insertions/deletions) and structural variants together along with their annotations (Danecek et al., 2011).
+A VCF file consists of a header section and a body section containing the annotation data (VCF data), figure 1.

+Figure 1.
+The composition of the VCF file.

+The header section contains descriptions for each column in the Body section.
+The Body section holds variants with all their annotations (Danecek et al., 2011).

+>>>Figure for discussion in or out, might be too basic for bioinformatics.

 Each line of the VCF body describes a single variant; physical position paired with a reference allele (as ascribed by a reference genome consistent across the entire VCF file) and alternate alleles that appear within samples.
 Major and minor alleles are specific only to the sample population but their frequencies can be pre-computed and appended to a variant line as additional information to then be utilized in small population analyses such as inheritance modelling \citep{danecek2011variant}.

 Variant analysis suites all work under the same principle; filtering all variants under a user-specified set of criteria against the various variant annotations present in the VCF in order to produce a subset informative to the phenotype.
 Optimistic filtering measures will produce a smaller set with the drawback of missing key causative variants, and conservative filtering measures will produce too many false positives.

-The effectiveness of an analysis rests primarily upon the accuracy of the variant annotations which can attribute to as much as 15\% of false negatives \citep{warden2014detailed}, as well as the frequency of false negatives that are discarded due to overly-stringent quality filtering.
+The effectiveness of an analysis rests primarily upon the accuracy of the variant annotations which can attribute to as much as 15% of false negatives \citep{warden2014detailed}, as well as the frequency of false negatives that are discarded due to overly-stringent quality filtering.
 A common approach to addressing both issues is through learning algorithms that can be trained to favour individual variants over others with the caveat of producing results via 'black-box' methods that may create some disparity between the user and their data \citep{pabinger2014survey}.

 A more transparent approach is to expand the scope of the filtering beyond the variant/gene-level and explore variants under a larger trait-penetrance context outlined in Fig~\ref{fig:inheritance}.